 The second he sings, “I got a ..”
 I break down.

-Suddenly then, coming from that emotionally strange place, it feels like your heart gets lifted and thrown up into the air when just a few minutes later the entire arena is jumping along with you to “What Makes You Beautiful” – song of our childhoods – live for the first time and people are cheering at the top of their lungs with you over rainbow flags and Black Lives Matter posters, and you’re thinking things like, “I have never honestly been in a safer place than this.
+Suddenly then, coming from that emotionally strange place, your heart gets lifted and thrown up into the air when just a few minutes later the entire arena is jumping along with you to “What Makes You Beautiful” – the song of our childhoods – live for the first time and people are cheering at the top of their lungs with you over rainbow flags and Black Lives Matter posters, and you’re thinking things like, “I have never honestly been in a safer place than this.
 I have honestly never felt so comfortable.”
 I don’t think I’ve ever felt that so strongly at a show before .. and it was amazing.

 I honestly don’t know how he does it.
 Wherever I go ..
 In life, through the years, in time ..
 Somehow, he’s always known how to make us feel home and to this day continues to bring us home.
 In the best way possible.
 Thank you, Harry.
 Truly.